Keaholoa STEM Scholars Program Applications

 - Students must be an underrepresented minority (URM) student (based on ethnicity).
 Preference is given to students of Native Hawaiian and Pacific Islander (NHPI) heritage

-- Students must declare or intend to declare to pursue a STEM degree or a related field with a focus on Indigenous STEM (such as Hawaiian Studies with a focus on Mālama ʻĀina)
+- Students must declare or intend to declare to pursue a STEM related degree (science, technology, engineering, and mathematics), including social sciences with scientific methodologies and related fields with a focus on Indigenous STEM (such as Hawaiian Studies with a focus on Mālama ʻĀina)

-- Students must engage in a research experience or program guided huakaʻi (field-trip)
+- Students must engage in a research experience & program guided huakaʻi (field-trip)